JothamDevWork/Philippine-Military-Calendar/README.md

 This project as made using depracated HTML.
-This is my first requirement in IE3 - Web.
+This is my first project in IE3 - Web.